 A lot of brands may have seen a noticeable change in the engagement that their content has been getting.
 When we say change, in some instances, their organic reach has taken something of a nosedive.
-This has rightfully left brands wondering: what is happening with the Instagram algorithm?
+This has rightfully left brands wondering: what is happening with the Instagram's new algorithm?

 How Has the Instagram Algorithm Changed?